Centrophenoxine (Meclofenoxate)

 Reduction of lipofuscin (age-related cellular waste pigment)

 Centrophenoxine's most distinctive effect — reduces lipofuscin, the autofluorescent 'aging pigment' that accumulates in long-lived post-mitotic cells (neurons, cardiomyocytes).
-Zs-Nagy's Hungarian research group documented this effect over decades.
+This effect has been documented over decades of research.
 The mechanism involves enhanced lysosomal function and antioxidant activity.
 Lipofuscin reduction is mechanistically interesting but lacks clear clinical translation to specific outcomes.

 Mixed cognitive effects in dementia (small inconclusive trials)

-RCT (n=50 dementia patients, 2 g/day × 8 weeks): 48% of CPH group showed memory improvement vs 28% placebo, but more in CPH group also significantly worsened (5 vs 1) — claims of efficacy not statistically supported by rigorous analysis.
-Marcer 1977 (Age Ageing) showed 'differential effects on memory loss in elderly.'
+In an RCT in dementia patients (2 g/day for 8 weeks), 48% of the centrophenoxine group showed memory improvement vs 28% on placebo, but more in the treated group also significantly worsened (5 vs 1) — claims of efficacy are not statistically supported by rigorous analysis.
 Six RCTs total (3 dementia, 2 healthy elderly, 1 head trauma) of suboptimal quality with inconclusive results overall.

 DMAE/cholinergic precursor effect